Most data cleaning of surveys analyzed in Displayr is performed in one or more of:

 - Displayr

 - Difficulty of repeating.
-Where a multiple data files need to be extract from the same project, the time consuming processes need to be repeated.
+Where multiple data files need to be extracted from the same project, the time-consuming processes need to be repeated.
 Or, users need to take the time to create syntax and macros and review these to address any modifications in the data collection processes.

 Benefits of performing data cleaning in Displayr

-- When importing data files into Displayr, Displayr automatically examines the data file, attempts to identify the data collection program used to create the file and automatically performs various rudimentary data cleaning tasks known to be applicable to that data collection program (e.g., fixing labels, identify question types, fixing missing values problems peculiar to specific data collection programs).
+- When importing data files into Displayr, Displayr automatically examines the data file, attempts to identify the data collection program used to create the file, and automatically performs various rudimentary data cleaning tasks known to be applicable to that data collection program (e.g., fixing labels, identifying question types, fixing missing values problems peculiar to specific data collection programs).

 - Additional automations have been developed specifically for data cleaning purposes.
 For example, there are automations for identifying and removing outliers, creating tables showing don't knows, reversing scales, capping, and identifying flat-lining.
 See Check Your Data.